siriwatknp/jun-on-fire/docs/product-requirement.md

 ### State management

 Store queries as tree in a state, then travese the tree to transform into Firestore query call.

+## Saved queries management

+- User can create new query, the query will be saved as draft.
+- Queries always saved when clicking "run query" and the result is shown (result also saved along the query)